digital-asset/daml/daml-lf/spec/contract-id.rst

 Goals
 ^^^^^

-* Allows ordering contract IDs and make DAML semantics depend on this order, e.g., for comparison builtin and maps using IDs as keys.
+* Allows ordering contract IDs and make Daml semantics depend on this order, e.g., for comparison builtin and maps using IDs as keys.
 * Eliminate all contract ID translations for central committer ledger
 * Allows ledgers to store information about the contract and the